Asymptotic bounds on quantum partial search algorithm and its applications to parallel search: Applications to quantum parallel search

-because the overall success probability of hybrid parallel search algorithm (the denominator of $\E_{\text{hybrid},\parallel}(k)$) is larger than the outer parallel search algorithm (the denominator of $\E_{\text{outer},\parallel}(k)$).
-Therefore, we conclude $\E^\mathrm{min}_{\mathrm{hybrid},\parallel}<\E^\mathrm{min}_{\mathrm{outer},\parallel}$. \end{proof} The superiority of the hybrid parallel search algorithm over the outer parallel scheme stems primarily from its ability to combine the measured block qubits from each QPU, thereby increasing the overall probability of identifying the target state.
+The superiority of the hybrid parallel search algorithm over the outer parallel scheme stems primarily from its ability to combine the measured block-label qubits from each QPU, thereby increasing the overall probability of identifying the target state.
 Naturally, as the number of parallel units $l$ increases, the efficiency of the hybrid parallel scheme can be expected to approach that of the outer parallel search scheme.
 We show the proof in Appendix \ref{sec:comparing_hybrid_outer}.

-Surprisingly, in comparison with the inner parallel scheme, the hybrid parallel search algorithm still yields a measurable, albeit modest, improvement. \begin{theorem} Hybrid parallel search algorithm outperforms inner parallel search algorithm when $l=2$, namely $\E^\mathrm{min}_{\mathrm{hybrid},\parallel}(l=2)<\E^\mathrm{min}_{\mathrm{inner},\parallel}(l=2)$. \end{theorem} \begin{proof} The case $k_2=0$, which corresponds to using Grover's algorithm for the partial search task, is a special instance of the hybrid parallel search algorithm.
-Setting $k_2=0$ significantly simplifies the analytical calculations.
-We therefore fix $k_2=0$ in the following analysis.
-Given Eq. \eqref{eq:E_hybrid_l_2}, the case $l=2$ gives (in the large database limit $n\gg 1$)